Practical Nursing Admission Requirements

 Application due February 15.
 The following application steps must be completed and submitted.

-1. Complete the online Minnesota West Application for Admission.
+- Submit a FREE Online Application for general admission to Minnesota West.
 Submit Official high school and college transcripts to the Admissions Department (admissions@mnwest.edu).

 Applicants who do not meet the minimum admission requirements or fail to complete the nursing program admission process by the February 15 deadline will be denied admission to the nursing program.
 Minnesota West will notify all applicants in writing of their admission status in the nursing program within six weeks of the application deadline.